Guides for the moments that pull you back.

 Former smokers who think of themselves as non-smokers relapse significantly less at 12 months.
 Learn how identity shift and daily wins rebuild confidence after quitting.

 Most cigarette cravings last 5 to 10 minutes, then fade whether you smoke or not.
-Here is what the research says about craving duration and a simple ten-minute plan to ride out each wave.
+Here's a simple ten-minute plan to ride out each craving.

 Former smokers who adopt a non-smoker identity relapse significantly less at 12 months.
 Here's the sentence that makes the shift, and the research behind why it works.